nouh/react18-ssr-slides/slides.md

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)
 -->

 ---

-# API Change

-Previously, React did not support Suspense on the server at all.
-This is changing in React 18, but there are different levels of support depending on which API you use

-- 📝 renderToString: Keeps working (with limited Suspense support).
-- 🧑‍💻 renderToNodeStream: Deprecated (with full Suspense support, but without streaming).
-- 📤 pipeToNodeWritable: New and recommended (with full Suspense support and streaming).

----